 This is another reason why the Internet is proving to be a powerful marketing tool.
 If studios play their cards right, they can capitalize on social networks, viral video sites and other online communities to sell their movies for them.
 The Net Generation moviegoer is much more likely to trust his chat buddy's opinion than some talking head on E!
 Entertainment Television.

-For even more information on the movie marketing, the movie industry and related topics, see the links on the next page.
+For even more information on the movie marketing, the movie industry and related topics, see the links below.

 More Great Links

 - "5 Ways to Fix Warner Bros."
 Schonfeld, Erick.
 Business 2.0.
 March 22, 2006. ("A High-Wire Act at Warner Bros."
 Waxman, Sharon.
 The New York Times.
 Nov.
 14, 2004. http://www.nytimes.com/2004/11/15/business/media/15warner.html?_r=3&oref=slogin&oref=slogin&oref=slogin

 - "Biggest Second Weekend Drops."
 Box Office Mojo. http://www.boxofficemojo.com/alltime/weekends/drops.htm